akshatasProjects/JS-Algo-freeCodeCamp/JS-MusicPlayer/Readme.md

 - play() is a method from the web audio API for playing an mp3 file.
 - pause() is a method of the Web Audio API for pausing music files.

+- The indexOf() array method returns the first index at which a given element can be found in the array, or -1 if the element is not present.

+- The forEach method is used to loop through an array and perform a function on each element of the array.